executium/trending-historical-cryptocurrency-news/README.md

 * HTTP `5XX` return codes are used for internal errors where the issue is with the executium side.

 ## Article Price Impact
 Within each article you will find the array `price_impact`.
-This array provides the following data points:
+This array provides the following data points for public usage:

 - A aggregated price capture 300 seconds before an article was published
 - A aggregated price capture 3600 seconds after the article was published